leidymgdev/nodejs-delilah-api-rest/server/README.md

 http://localhost:8081/api/v1/orders/:id

 This endpoint only update the order status.
-This one is also for "removing" an order (change state for cancelled).

 - _You need to send the token in the **Headers** with **auth-token** key_.
 - _You need **admin privileges** via **roleId 2**.
 This is sent in the token_.